Plymouth School District Report Card

 o 75 percent of current PHS students have been involved in at least one WIAA sport or performance.

-o With the addition of Girls Golf in 2021 and Girls Hockey in the future, Plymouth High School supports 22 WIAA athletic teams.
+o With the addition of Girls Golf and Girls Hockey, Plymouth High School supports 22 WIAA athletic teams.

 o 73 percent of Riverview students have been involved in at least one extracurricular activity.